A head unit is also called an infotainment system. It is a component that has a unified interface for your car stereo system.

 - An Apple CarPlay Head unit: Apple’s recommended in-car experience

-How to Install Your iPad in Place of the Car Stereo
+How to Install Your iPad as a Car Stereo

 If you are still adamant you want to replace your car stereo with an iPad, it is possible.
 But, you’ll need to start with a mounting kit.